 Add the Rice.
 Add rice and bay leaves and mix well.
 Reduce heat and cover the pot.
-Simmer on low until the liquid is absorbed and cook the Jollof rice to your liking, about 20 – 30 minutes.
+Simmer on low until the liquid is absorbed and the Jollof rice is cooked to your liking, about 20 - 30 minutes.
 You may need a bit longer.
 Add in water or chicken stock if needed for more moisture.
 It should be light and fluffy (unless you prefer wetter rice).

 Prep for Serving.
 Remove from heat and remove the lid.
 Let sit for 5 minutes and fluff the rice with a fork or wooden spoon, as desired.
 Serve it up!!

 Boom!
 Done!
 Jollof rice is ready to serve!
 It looks and smells wonderful, doesn't it?
 I love this recipe.
 It's a great side dish that I think you are going to love.